visgl/react-map-gl/docs/developer-guide.md

 ### Production Release

 1. Log into an authorized [npmjs.com](https://www.npmjs.com/) account.
 You can use [npmrc](https://www.npmjs.com/package/npmrc) to manage multiple npm profiles.
-2. Make sure both the `master` and the release branch are up to daate:
+2. Make sure both the `master` and the release branch are up to date:

     ```bash
     $ git checkout master